ashokpunnam/UIAutomation/README.md

   5. Solution can be integrated in a Jenkins/Azure pipeline and can be executed as part of CICD/DevOps process
   6. Code Review and Refactoring
   7. Configuration Readers and Settings to control environment variables in an efficient way
+  8. Adding screenshots for the failed steps/test cases